eribre/IBE500-Capstone/readme.md

 This project requires bsv2, whatsonchain, expressjs and pug (for html templates) to function.

+Install by running `npm install` in the terminal in the same directory as the package.json file.

 To start the server, run "node index.js" with this folder as the working directory.
 (old_index.js is as the name suggests, outdated)